nsdevaraj/CS-Infinity/React/React JS/Concetps/React Performance Optimization.md

 This section focuses on methods and techniques to optimize the performance of React applications, including memoization and best practices.

+#### 60. **What are some best practices for improving performance in React applications?**
+**Answer**:
+Some best practices include:
+- **Use React.memo** to memoize components and avoid unnecessary re-renders. and pure components
+- **Use `useMemo` and `useCallback`** for expensive computations and functions that don’t change often.
+- **Code splitting** using React’s `Suspense` and `lazy` for loading only the necessary parts of the app.**Lazy load components** to reduce the initial load time. ( use loading attribute in image.. )
+- **Avoid inline functions in JSX** as they create new instances on every render.
+- **Use the `key` prop correctly** in lists to optimize reconciliation.
+- use Profiler..

+**Concept Explanation**:
+Performance optimization involves reducing unnecessary renders, splitting large files, and minimizing computation during renders.
+React provides built-in methods and patterns, such as memoization and lazy loading, to enhance the performance of applications.

 ---

 #### 21. **What is React.memo, and how does it work?**